 - Cover crowns with 2 inches of a 50:50 mix of native soil and Miracle-Gro® Performance Organics® All Purpose In-Ground Soil.
 Repeat each time the crowns sprout, until the trench is filled.

 - Beginning a month after planting, feed regularly with Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules.

 - Avoid harvesting your first year as the asparagus gets established.

 Although asparagus can be started from seed, the plants take 3 years to mature, so it is usually grown from 1-year-old crowns.
 However, the plant can be productive for 10 years or more, so it's worth the wait.
 You can start planting and growing asparagus as soon as the soil is workable in late winter or early spring.
 How much your family enjoys asparagus determines how many plants you will need.
 A good start is 10 plants for each person.
 If it's a family favorite or you plan to freeze some for later, you'll want to plant more.

 2. Plant in Rows

 To grow asparagus, plant in a location with good drainage.
 Dig trenches that are about 6 inches wide and 6-12 inches deep.
 From there, create a mound in the trench and place the crowns 15- 18 inches apart, spreading the roots over the ridge.
-Similar to how you would plant individual plants in ground, create a 50:50 blend with the native soil removed from the trench and compost or garden soil, such as Miracle-Gro® Garden Soil for Flowers & Vegetables, then cover your asparagus plants with 2 inches of the soil mixture.
+Similar to how you would plant individual plants in ground, create a 50:50 blend with the native soil removed from the trench and aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil, then cover your asparagus plants with 2 inches of the soil mixture.
 As you see the crowns sprout a few inches, add more of the 50:50 soil mixture until the trench is filled.